NFL Rumors: Aaron Rodgers Wants Options In New Contract With Green Bay Packers

 Rodgers reportedly wants the options in order to opt out for a bigger deal if money for starting quarterbacks spikes in the next few years.
 Back in 2013, he signed a five-year, $110 million deal, which was considered a massive contract at that time.
 Within a couple years, however, Rodgers was no longer at the top of the food chain when it came to starting quarterbacks.

 Last season with the Packers, Rodgers missed most of the season due to a broken collarbone.
 Green Bay once again realized just how important Rodgers is to their team.
-Without him on the field, the Packers ended up missing the playoffs.
+Without him on the field, the Packers missed the playoffs.

 While there are some nerves surrounding Rodgers’ situation from the fans, both the Packers and the star quarterback have said that they expect something to get done.